PLSysSec/lio/lio/examples/dclabels.md

   writeLIORef ref2  v1
 ```

-When you execute this code you're going to get an error of the form:
+When you execute this code you will get an error of the form:

 ```haskell
 LabelError { lerrContext      = ["writeLIORef"]